 Seleni Partners with Spring Ob/Gyn in New York

 New York, June 18, 2020 – In partnership with Spring Ob/Gyn, Dr. Christiane Manzella, a Senior Psychologist at Seleni, will lead the class, “Is it Baby Blues or PPD?” to help individuals better understand Perinatal Mood and Anxiety Disorders (PMADs).
-The first classes are scheduled for July 10 and August 7 from 6:15-7:45pm and will take place virtually via Zoom.
+The first class is scheduled for August 7 from 6:15-7:45pm and will take place virtually via Zoom.
 Each class is $200 per couple, and while held virtually, there will be a 15% discount.

 Understanding the various ways that the physical, emotional, and social changes influence the experience of pregnancy and new parenthood

 Discussing the risk factors related to perinatal emotional distress or developing a PMAD

 Identifying whether you, or your loved ones, are experiencing the baby blues or the beginning of postpartum depression or anxiety.